 Slow cooker creamed corn is the perfect side dish for the Thanksgiving table!
 Made with sweet tender kernels of corn, in a velvety smooth parmesan cream sauce.
-It comes together in a slow cooker, and you can customize it however you like!
+It comes together in a slow cooker or crockpot, and you can customize it however you like!

 I’m just going to do it.

 I’m jumping right in with the Thanksgiving dinner sides this week, starting with a classic that graces so many people’s Thanksgiving table — creamed corn.
 My slow cooker creamed corn makes it super easy to make, just toss everything into the slow cooker and let it all just hang out and simmer until the flavors come together and the cream cheese sauce thickens right up.
 The best part is since we’re making this in a crockpot, you save on oven space!

 I’m super finicky about creamed corn.
 I mean, as the name implies, you need some variety of ‘cream’ and ‘corn.’
 But a lot of times, I’ve noticed when people make a stove-top version of the recipe, they often start with a blonde roux, consisting of butter and flour.
 And though that may work for some, it’s not my thing.
 I find flour-based creamed corn tastes like gum paste.
 The taste and texture is claggy!
 For me, a few cubes of cream cheese, a splash of heavy cream, and a generous sprinkling of parmesan thicken up the creamed corn sauce naturally without having that gritty texture that sometimes comes from making a butter and flour-based roux.

 It also makes it a heck of a lot easier to reheat leftovers or to freeze them!
 The flour-based sauce often changes once it cools in the fridge/freezer.